remast/service_sonar/README.md

 # Example for SonarQube with Go

-Example on static analysis of Go code using SonarQube.
+Example on static analysis of Go code using SonarQube for the blog post [Go for SonarQube](https://medium.com/@remast/go-for-sonarqube-ffff5b74f33a).
+This example uses Go Modules so you need to set `GO_MODULES="on"`.

 ## Start SonarQube